Cross Product Calculator

-The image below is a visualization of what the direction and magnitude of a cross product represent.
-Note that the cross product is normal to the plane on which both original vectors lie on.
-Essentially, a cross product is a description of the parallelogram created by two vectors on their common plane.
+The image below is a visualization of what a cross product resultant vector represents.
+When looking at the image, we might observe that the cross product is normal to the plane on which both original vectors lie on.

 A cross product tells us the normal direction

 and area of two vectors’ projected parallelogram.

 Why do we Learn About the Cross Product?

 Since the cross product is needed for countless real-world physics and engineering applications, let’s take a look at just one of these applications: controlling a space telescope’s orientation to point it at a celestial object of interest.

 Instead of using thrusters that expel propellant, the Hubble Space Telescope uses special devices called reaction wheels for controlling its orientation with extreme precision and reliability.

 A reaction wheel is a motorized wheel with substantial mass near its outer edges, allowing it to store large amounts of angular momentum while spinning.
 If a reaction wheel mounted on a space telescope is spun up by its motor in a certain direction of rotation, the telescope will spin in the opposite direction of rotation as a result.